 Hack and Whack is a delightfully funny book around a theme familiar to all children – avoiding bedtime!

 The wide-eyed children are brought to life by new illustrator Charlotte Cotterill, who uses a limited palette and sketchy drawings to enhance the wild and chaotic theme.
-Some of the pages have comic book style split scenes which adds to the pace, but also gives an opportunity to teach the order of reading from scene to scene.
+Some of the pages have comic book style split scenes which add to the pace but also allows teaching the order of reading from scene to scene.

-A perfect read aloud for infant classes when you’ve got a spare ten minutes and just want to enjoy a book and a giggle together.
+Hack and Whack would make a perfect read-aloud for infant classes when you’ve got a spare ten minutes and just want to enjoy a book and a giggle together.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.